 If you’re still running your programs and games off a hard disk, do yourself a favour and get an SSD.
 They’re (still) not cheap, but they’re the best way to make your PC feel fast and responsive.
 They’re silent, too, and take up less room in your case.
-We’ve extolled the virtues of SSDs in our best gaming SSD list, but Crucial has sent me a potential bargain for review: the BX300.
+We’ve extolled the virtues of SSDs in our best of roundup, but Crucial has sent me a potential bargain for review: the BX300.

 Now I’ll be upfront – prices pre-Christmas were much better than they are now, with almost all storage capacities costing around £10-15 less.
 As such, the 120GB model isn’t especially good value at time of writing.
 Even at its previous price of £44 (now £54), it worked out at 37 pence/GB (or 41 cents/GB if you’re in the US), which is the kind of figure I expect to see on premium drives.
 A 120GB drive is also a bit too small to be particularly useful – that’s the capacity Crucial sent me for testing, and I couldn’t even fit Doom and The Witcher 3 on it at once.